fbpx

 • Air conditioning.
 It can be really hot in the summer months in Italy yet many places don’t have AC.
 All the hotels and villas we stay at have air conditioning units but it is always worth checking in advance.

 • Have an ID with you.
-It is a legal requirement in Italy to carry an ID with you at all times though we recommend leaving the passport at home while carrying a local ID or driving license with you instead.
+It is a legal requirement in Italy to carry an ID with you at all times, though we recommend leaving the passport at home while carrying a local ID or driving license with you instead.

 • Beach chairs.
 Across the Amalfi Coast you will find lines of perfectly laid beach chairs and loungers, they are not cheap (20EUR a day or more is common) but they save you from the uncomfortable pebble stone beaches (the beaches in Amalfi are not powdery but made of pebbles) and the crowds as you will have a bit of a space for yourself.
 They also often come with facilities such as access to public toilets.

 • Staying connected.
-Public free WiFi hotspots are not really a thing so explore roaming options with your home mobile provider or get a local SIM card at the airport or in town at tabaccheria stores to stay connected.
+Public free WiFi hotspots are not really a thing so explore roaming options with your home mobile provider or get a local SIM card at the airport or in town at tabaccheria stores to stay connected, or an eSIM online like AloSIM or Airalo before your trip (you need internet to download the eSIM card).

 Make sure your phone is unlocked so that a foreign SIM card will work, and get the store staff to help you set up the new SIM card before leaving the shop so they can help you with any settings that need changing.